TAKE ACTION, ADD YOUR NAME TO THE LETTER BELOW

 FILL IN YOUR INFORMATION AND CLICK NEXT TO EDIT AND SUBMIT YOUR LETTER TO YOUR GOVERNORS AND MEMBERS OF CONGRESS

 Millions of people are facing unprecedented hardship as the COVID-19 coronavirus continues to take a toll on public health and livelihoods.
-Smart energy policies that conserve resources and protect customers continue to be critically important in these uncertain times, especially as some may struggle even more than normal to pay our bills.
+Smart energy policies that conserve resources and protect customers continue to be critically important in these uncertain times, especially as some may struggle even more than normal to pay their bills.
 It is critically important for power companies to make sure that no one is left behind and no one’s utilities are shut off, especially as people are encouraged to stay home.

 Utilities are a necessity, not a luxury.
 Even at the best of times, too many people have to choose between paying their utility bills or groceries, prescriptions, or rent.

-In these extraordinary circumstances, it is critical that utilities continue to suspend disconnections throughout the crisis, waive late payment fees, reconnect customers that have been recently been disconnected due to nonpayment, and commit to investing in bill-lowering measures like energy efficiency and solar energy.
+In these extraordinary circumstances, it is critical that utilities suspend disconnections throughout the crisis, waive late payment fees, reconnect customers who have been recently been disconnected due to nonpayment, and commit to investing in bill-lowering measures like energy efficiency and solar energy.

 TAKE ACTION ABOVE to contact your governor and members of Congress, urging them to order utilities to suspend disconnections for the duration of the coronavirus crisis and to commit with a renewed sense of urgency to invest in energy efficiency and solar energy that both lower bills and reduce pollution that harms public health.